Kashmir: Protracted conflict pushes youth to heroin addiction | DW | 13.07.2021

 Thousands of Kashmiri youth are becoming addicted to heroin, amid extreme economic and psychological stress.
-Experts say that recent lockdowns and a widespread availability of the drug are major contributing factors.
+Experts say recent lockdowns and the widespread availability of the drug are major contributing factors.

 Jibran Ahmad, 17, from Indian-administered Kashmir, led a normal life until two years ago, when his friends first offered him heroin.